Treatment for recurrent ovarian cancer

 Radiotherapy

 Radiotherapy isn’t a standard treatment for ovarian cancer that’s come back but it can sometimes be used to control symptoms.
-Your oncologist will be able to speak to you about whether radiotherapy's suitable for you.
+It may also be used to treat ovarian cancer that has come back in one part of the body.
+Your oncologist will be able to speak to you about whether radiotherapy is suitable for you.

 Hormone therapy